mercadopago/devsite-docs/guides/ecosistema-presencial/create-and-manage-intent-point.en.md

 ## Create intent on Point devices

 To create an intent on your Point device, you have two options:
- * You can make a POST call to the endpoint [Create intent for a device associated with a cash register](/developers/en/reference/instore-api/), replacing `external.id` with the value chosen when creating the cash register.
+ * You can make a POST call to the endpoint [Create intent for a device associated with a point of sale](/developers/en/reference/instore-api/), replacing `external.id` with the value chosen when creating the point of sale.
  * Alternatively, you can make a POST call to the endpoint [Create intent for a POS device](/developers/en/reference/instore-api/), replacing `device.id` with the value obtained when querying the list of devices.

 You can choose the option that best suits your needs.
 The result will be the same, and you will have created an intent for the chosen Point device.